automationhacks/automationhacks.github.io/_posts/2020-03-09-how-ive-set-up-my-dev-environment-and-workflow-for-productivity.md

 ---
 id: 128
-title: 'How I&#8217;ve set up my dev environment and workflow'
+title: 'How I've set up my dev environment and workflow'
 date: 2020-03-09T16:09:43+00:00
 author: Gaurav
 excerpt: Thoughts on how I have set up my dev environment on MacBook Pro and settings that could be modified to increase productivity and developer happiness.